日別アーカイブ: 2026年4月15日

 Three recent developments are reshaping demand patterns:

-User case example: In November 2025, a European transit agency (200 electric buses) published results from deploying liquid-cooled split DC charging piles (480kW, ABB) for depot overnight charging.
+User case example: In November 2025, a global corporation (50,000 employees) published results from deploying dynamic eLearning content (simulations, gamification, adaptive learning) for sales training (product knowledge, objection handling, negotiation).
 The 12-month study (completed Q1 2026) showed:

 Industry Segmentation: Discrete vs. Continuous Manufacturing